 Having obtained the stable conformations of pyruvic acid and its tautomers, we investigated its thermal unimolecular decomposition.
 The previous sections firmly establish that pyruvic acid is the most stable tautomer, and is more stable than its enol form by at least 10 kcal/mol.
-The decarboxylation of pyruvic acid to acetaldehyde has an important biomedical role, as it prevents excessive production of lactic acid resulting from excess of pyruvic acid.
+The decarboxylation of pyruvic acid to acetaldehyde has an important biomedical role.
+The decarboxylation reaction prevents excessive production of lactic acid resulting from excess of pyruvic acid.

-The assumed reaction scheme, including intermediates and sequences of possible elementary conversions, is given in Scheme I. Three channels are considered: Channel 1 leads directly to acetaldehyde through a four-center-like transition state (TS1), Channel 2 leads to hydroxyethylidene through a five-center-like transition state (TS2), and Channel 3 leads to vinyl alcohol through a four-center transition state (TS3).
+The assumed reaction scheme, including intermediates and sequences of possible elementary conversions, is given below (Scheme I).
+Three channels are considered: Channel 1 leads directly to acetaldehyde through a four-centre-like transition state (TS1), Channel 2 leads to hydroxyethylidene through a five-centre-like transition state (TS2), and Channel 3 leads to vinyl alcohol through a four-centre transition state (TS3).
 In the Channel 3 case, TS3 is formed from the enol form.
 The carbene produced from Channel 2 isomerizes to acetaldehyde through TS4 or to vinyl alcohol through TS5.
 In addition, acetaldehyde may directly isomerize to vinyl alcohol through another transition state, TS6.